GSA/challenges-and-prizes/_challenges/51-nei-3d-retina-organoid-challenge-2020-reduction-to-practice-3d-roc-2020.md

 {: .text-accent-warm-dark .font-heading-lg}

 <div class="description">
-        <p>All details related to rules and eligibility are defined on <a href="https://nei.nih.gov/content/2018-reduction-practice-challenge">NEI’s challenge details</a> page.
+        <p>All details related to rules and eligibility are defined on <a href="https://nei.nih.gov/content/2018-reduction-practice-challenge" target="_blank" rel="noopener">NEI’s challenge details</a> page.
 Only complete applications will be reviewed.</p>
         <p><strong>To participate:</strong></p>
         <ul>
         <li>Must follow all rules &amp; guidelines listed on NEI's challenge details page.</li>